xiuql/BDSIM4CEPC/manual/source/installation.rst

   $G4LEVELGAMMADATA   $G4PIIDATA          $G4SAIDXSDATA

-If these do not exists, please source the Geant4 environmental script before installing BDISM and each time before using BDSIM.
+If these do not exists, please source the Geant4 environmental script before installing BDSIM and each time before using BDSIM.
 It is common to add this to your ``.bashrc`` or profile so that it's loaded automatically every time.::